Learning Outcomes

 - Accumulated: Profits and losses are considered over the entire life of the company, not just the last accounting period.
 Past losses must be offset against past or current profits before a distribution is lawful.

-- Realised: Profits must be realised in cash or near-cash form, consistent with generally accepted accounting principles.
-Profits arising merely from the upward revaluation of assets (eg, property) are generally unrealised and cannot be distributed.
+- Realised: Profits must be realised in cash or near‑cash form, consistent with generally accepted UK accounting principles.
+Profits arising merely from the upward revaluation of assets (for example, property revaluations in the balance sheet) are generally unrealised and cannot be distributed.

 - Losses: Both realised profits and realised losses must be accounted for.